KaisenAmin/Config/README.md

     }
     ```

-10. "moveSection" for change name of section to new one:
+10. "renameSection" for change name of section to new one:

     ```c
     #include <stdio.h>